-- enhancing the knowledge of Committee members to be able to deliver their mandate (e.g., briefings, background information, training, documentation and institutional memory); - providing up-to-date information and continued analysis of open cases of noncompliance; - assisting the Committee in continuing to refine the working practices and methods of procedure for assessing alleged cases of non-compliance; - supporting the Committee in assessing the credibility of new cases of alleged non-compliance; - supporting the Committee in assisting States Parties in acting upon their commitment under Article 8.1 to work together in a spirit of cooperation to facilitate compliance in a supportive and amicable manner; - supporting the Committee in their efforts to draft observations and conclusions on implementation to be presented at intersessional meetings, Meetings of the States Parties and the Fifth Review Conference; - supporting the Committee with any additional matters in support of the Committee's efforts to ensure compliance.
+- Enhancing the knowledge of Committee members to be able to deliver on matters included in their mandate (e.g., by providing briefings, background information, training, documentation, and institutional memory); - Providing up-to-date information and continued analysis of open cases of non-compliance; - Assisting the Committee in continuing to refine the working practices and methods of procedure for assessing alleged cases of non-compliance; - Supporting the Committee in assessing the credibility of new cases of alleged non-compliance; - Supporting the Committee in assisting States Parties in acting upon their commitment under Article 8.1 to work together in a spirit of cooperation to facilitate compliance in a supportive and amicable manner; - Supporting the Committee in their efforts to draft observations and conclusions on implementation to be presented at intersessional meetings, Meetings of the States Parties and the Sixth Review Conference; - Supporting the Committee with any additional matters in support of the Committee's efforts to ensure compliance.

-6. Support individual States Parties, in particular by:
+F. Support individual States Parties, in particular by:

-- providing information to representatives of States Parties on their obligations and political commitments under the Convention and the Oslo Action Plan; - advising representatives of States Parties on good practices with regard to reporting and the provision of information under Article 7; - informing representatives of relevant States Parties on the Article 5 extension process, including by providing information on the preparation, submission and analysis of such requests as well as supporting States Parties on acting upon decisions of Meetings of the States Parties / Review Conferences on their Article 5 extension requests; - supporting States Parties in drafting declarations of completion of their Article 5 obligations; - supporting an active participation of the States Parties in the work of the Convention including in Convention meetings and other related activities; - advising and providing information to States Parties on any matter related to the implementation of their obligations under the Convention.
+- Providing information to representatives of States Parties on their obligations and political commitments under the Convention and the Siem Reap - Angkor Action Plan; - Advising representatives of States Parties on good practices with regard to reporting and the provision of information under Article 7; - Informing representatives of relevant States Parties on the Article 5 extension process, including by providing information on the preparation, submission, and analysis of such requests as well as supporting States Parties on acting upon decisions of Meetings of the States Parties / Review Conferences on their Article 5 extension requests; - Supporting States Parties in drafting declarations of completion of their Article 5 obligations; - Supporting an active participation of the States Parties in the work of the Convention, including in Convention meetings and other related activities; - Advising and providing information to States Parties on any matter related to the implementation of their obligations under the Convention.

-7. Support to informal and formal meetings of the States Parties, in particular by:
+G. Support to informal and formal meetings of the States Parties, in particular by:

-- supporting the substantive preparations for the meeting including the drafting of agendas and programme of work for the intersessional meetings, Meetings of the States Parties and Review Conference; - support the organization of the annual Pledging Conference; - support the participation of delegations in meetings of the Convention by, for example, ensuring that information and documents for upcoming meetings are accessible on the Convention's website;

-- liaising with the United Nations on matters concerning documentation as well as participation by delegation to Meetings of the States Parties and Review Conference, amongst other matters; - supporting the Sponsorship Programme Coordinator by proposing a strategic approach for the use of limited sponsorship funds; - ensuring that all presentations and information presented at during meetings (e.g. final report) are made available on the Convention's website.
+- Supporting the substantive preparations for the meetings, including the drafting of agendas and programmes of work for the intersessional meetings, Meetings of the States Parties, and the Sixth Review Conference; - Support the chairing of the meetings by the President and/or the Committees; - Support the organization of the annual Pledging Conference; - Support the participation of delegations in meetings of the Convention by, for example, ensuring that information and documents for upcoming meetings are accessible on the Convention's website; - Liaising with the United Nations on matters concerning documentation as well as participation by delegation to Meetings of the States Parties and the Sixth Review Conference, amongst other matters; - Supporting the Sponsorship Programme Coordinator by proposing a strategic approach for the use of limited sponsorship funds; - Ensuring that all presentations and information presented during meetings (e.g., final report) are made available on the Convention's website.

-8. Other activities:
+H. Other activities:

-- Support to the Coordinating Committee members and observers; - facilitate communication to encourage strengthened partnerships between and among States Parties and other relevant stakeholders in order to accelerate the full implementation of the Convention; - facilitate the exchange of information between States Parties requiring assistance and those in a position to provide it in order to better target scarce resources; - Provide information on the Convention to States not party and the public; - Liaise with international organizations that participate in the work of the Convention in their relevant area of expertise, - carrying out missions to provide advisory services and to support and assist in facilitating national stakeholders' dialogues; - upkeeping of the Convention's documentation centre.
+- Support to the Coordinating Committee members and observers; - Facilitate communication to encourage strengthened partnerships between and among States Parties and other relevant stakeholders in order to accelerate the full implementation of the Convention; - Facilitate the exchange of information between States Parties requiring assistance and those in a position to provide it to better target scarce resources; - Provide information on the Convention to States Parties, States not party and the public; - Liaise with international organizations that participate in the work of the Convention in their relevant area of expertise; - Carry out missions to provide advisory services and to support and assist in facilitating national stakeholders' dialogues; - Upkeeping of the Convention's documentation centre.

-VI.
-Expected outcomes
+V. Expected outcomes: